yuede/yuede.github.io/_pages/about.md

 [Sep.
 2022] : Our project on using TVM for sparse deep neural network is accepted as a poster for SC 2022.
 Congrats to Lillian and Avik!

 [Aug.
 2022] : Invited to serve as reviewer for the inaugural [Learning on Graphs Conference (LoG)](https://logconference.org/) 2022.

+[June 2022] : Our paper on computing Graph Neural Networks (GNNs) on GPUs is accepted to HPDC'22.
+Congrats to Qiang!

 [May 2022] : The extended version of iSpan on GPU is accepted to ACM TOPC.